 Preparing Documents for Lodgment

-This information relates to proceedings in the Federal Court of Australia and the General Federal Law jurisdiction of the Federal Circuit Court of Australia and has been provided to assist court users prepare documents for lodgment, specifically documents that are electronically lodged with the Court.
+This information relates to proceedings in the Federal Court of Australia and the General Federal Law jurisdiction of the Federal Circuit and Family Court of Australia and has been provided to assist court users prepare documents for lodgment, specifically documents that are electronically lodged with the Court.

 Types of files that can be eLodged

 For eLodgment and eCourtroom, the following types of files can be lodged:

 - .DOC & .DOCX – MS Word Documents

 - .XLS & .XLSX – MS Excel Spreadsheets

 Upon being accepted by the Court, the documents are converted to PDF files from their original file formats so that the Court seal and listing details can be added.